Where's my renewal notice?

 - If you moved within the past year, go to the TxDMV’s online change of address tool.
 Make sure you have your license plate number and the last four digits of your Vehicle Identification Number (VIN) to update your address.

 - · If you did not move since receiving your last renewal notice, then it may be lost in the mail.
-While you do need your current, original and complete TxDMV renewal notice to get your sticker from county H-E-Bs, Fiesta Marts and AAA stores, you do not need it to renew your registration online at Texas.gov.
+While you do need your current, original and complete TxDMV renewal notice to get your sticker from a participating H-E-B or AAA store, you do not need it to renew your registration online at Texas.gov.

 2. Sign up for eReminder.
 In addition to the mailed paper renewal notice, the TxDMV will email when your vehicle registration is due so you never miss a renewal deadline.